-Jim: But that’s a…
+Jim: But that’s a really-

-Mary: We would just listen.
+Mary: We would, we would just listen.

-Jim: …Really – yeah, that’s a good thing.
+Jim: Yeah, that’s a good thing.

 Jim: That’s healthy.

 Mac: Well, again, that was one of those subjects that we never talked about at home.
-Matter of fact, I got a book when I was a senior in high school that was laid on my bed when I came in – everything I needed to know about sex-
+Uh, matter of fact, I got a book when I was a senior in high school that was laid on my bed when I came in, everything I needed to know about sex-

 Jim: They didn’t know that?